LaugeSvan/HomeSite/README.md

-# salsac.at
+# vilhelmfox.dev

-Welcome to **salsac.at** – my personal creative hub where I share projects I’m coding.
+Welcome to **vilhelmfox.dev** – my personal creative hub where I share projects I’m coding.
 Here you’ll find everything from small experiments to bigger solutions I build in my free time or as part of my learning journey.

 ---

-## 📌 About salsac.at
+## 📌 About vilhelmfox.dev

 This site doubles as a **digital portfolio** and **dev log** for my projects.
 Its purpose is to:
 - **Document** my development process